 Packing Date Codes or Lot Codes:

 These usually require explanation and are a bit harder to figure out, but not at all impossible when you know what it really means.
 It is explained parenthetically in the Date Code section on our site.
 Sometimes it will be a Julian Date, other times a Packing or Best By Date, but usually it has some superfluous numbers or letters before or after the Date Code.
-Suppose a product has a code AA03316XX.
-The AA may be a factory identity and the XX may be shift information.
+Suppose a product has a code AA03316ZZ.
+The AA may be a factory identity and the ZZ may be shift information.
 The real code is in between- 033 is February 2nd, and the 16 is the year in which it was packed.
 In our example below of 9078124, the 9 is a useless (to us) shift number, the 078 is March 19th (the 78th day), the 12 is 2012, and the 4 is a plant identifier (also not needed by us).
 Mystery solved, the Packing Date is March 19, 2012!

 A Note About the “Malt Date”: